 The partnership with the Chesapeake Health Department (CHD) is an ongoing project.
 This year, the CGH has worked collaboratively with the department to compare general COVID-19 trends in Chesapeake schools and compare cases between private schools, daycares, and public schools.
 We also planned to examine the impacts of mitigation strategies on COVID-19 cases in different settings.
 We reviewed and analyzed the secondary data following IRB approval.
 We worked with our partners to submit an abstract to NACCHO and accepted it for presentation at the national conference in July.
 This innovative project highlights many implications for practice and recommendations for other school districts aiming to address public health issues.

 Additionally, as part of our MOU with the CHD, we provide evaluation support for Healthy Chesapeake (HC), the population health arm of the Chesapeake Health Department.
-We are currently working with the HC to develop an evaluation plan for the Thrives program to provide practicum opportunities for the ONE Public Health School.
+We are currently working with the HC to develop an evaluation plan for the Thrives program to provide practicum opportunities for the Joint School of Public Health School.

 Community Partners: Healthy Chesapeake Inc.